-- 85% of our NEO's opportunity under our 2021 short-term cash incentive compensation program was tied to specific quantitative performance metrics derived from critical components of our annual business plan. - 100% of our NEO's opportunity under the performance share component of our 2021 long-term equity incentive compensation program is tied to our total stockholder return over a three-year performance period relative to a pre-determined peer group. - 75% of our NEO's opportunity under the deferred stock unit component of our 2021 long-term equity incentive compensation program was tied to quantitative performance metrics derived from critical components of our annual business plan. - The majority of our chief executive officer and other named executive officers' ("NEO's") compensation opportunities during 2021 was performance-based and at risk:
+- 85% of our NEO's opportunity under our 2022 short-term cash incentive compensation program was tied to specific quantitative performance metrics derived from critical components of our annual business plan. - 100% of our NEO's opportunity under the performance share component of our 2022 long-term equity incentive compensation program is tied to our total stockholder return over a three-year performance period relative to a pre-determined peer group. - The majority of our chief executive officer and other named executive officers' ("NEO's") compensation opportunities during 2022 was performance-based and at risk: